peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

     public PeterO.Numbers.ERational Remainder(
         int v);

-Finds the remainder that results when this instance is divided by the value of a 32-bit signed integer.
+Returns the remainder that would result when this arbitrary-precision rational number is divided by a 32-bit signed integer.

 <b>Parameters:</b>